 Cybercrime is on the rise.
 Your Money and Your Life: Gone in Sixty Seconds Flat!
 “How?", you ask.
 OK, let me elaborate on a few of the many ways cybercriminals steal your money, and, literally, your life and they can do so in seconds, not minutes, or hours.

-- The new trend recently discovered: online hazards in hotels.
+* A new trend recently discovered: online hazards in hotels.
 Authorities are becoming alarmed at the number of traveler-victims who have reported that their personal or financial information was stolen after they had used a computer in a hotel's business center.
-It seems like the criminal use keylogging software to record the victim's key strokes.
-See related Story: ABC News Video: Online Hazards in Hotels.
+It seems like the cybercriminals use keylogging software to record their victim's key strokes.
+(See the ABC News video below. )

 To protect yourself, you need an Internet security team of experts making sure that you, your family, and your business computer are always safe and secure.
 The best protection you can have in today's rapidly changing world of cyber-attacks is to have expert support for all your Internet security needs that will provide technical support without any hassles and without charging you extra fees.
 It will become even more critical than it is today as time goes on.
 You need to find your own personal team of experts to rely on.
 If you ever have a security problem, you will want to have a trusted expert you can call for professional help, without any hassles and extra costs!